 A key role within SYPTE to ensure proper administration of its financial affairs is the Head of Financial Services who fulfils the statutory role of Chief Financial Officer as set out in the CIPFA Statement on the Role of Chief Financial Officer in Local Government (2016).
 The permanent Head of Financial Services left SYPTE employment in September 2017.
 Since then, acknowledging the importance of this role but the continuing uncertainty about the future organisational structure, this position has been filled on an interim basis.
 The first interim Head of Financial Services resigned in August 2019 and was replaced by the SCR MCA's Senior Finance Manager (the Authority's Deputy Section 73 Officer).
-The Senior Finance Manager reports to both the Executive Director of SYPTE and the Interim Group Chief Financial Officer who joined the Authority in October 2019.
-These interim arrangements have ensured that the role of Section 151 Officer within SYPTE has been effectively fulfilled during the year, and there are no issues to report in terms of the interim arrangements which have impacted on effective governance of SYPTE during 2019/20.
-A permanent appointment to the post of Group Chief Financial Officer has been made, with the postholder starting on 22 June 2020.
+The Senior Finance Manager reports to both the Executive Director of SYPTE and the Group Chief Financial Officer who joined the Authority on 22 June 2020.
+These interim arrangements have ensured that the role of Section 151 Officer within SYPTE has been effectively fulfilled during the year, and there are no issues to report in terms of the interim arrangements which have impacted on effective governance of SYPTE during 2020/21.